aurelia/testing/doc/article/en-US/testing-components.md

 ---
 {
-  "name": "Testing: Component Tester",
+  "name": "Testing Components",
   "culture": "en-US",
-  "description": "An overview of how to unit test Custom Elements and Custom Attributes", "engines" : { "aurelia-doc" : "^1.0.0" },
+  "description": "An overview of how to unit test Custom Elements and Custom Attributes.", "engines" : { "aurelia-doc" : "^1.0.0" },
   "author": {
   	"name": "Martin Gustafsson",